Free Settler or Felon

 Hobart

 The Henry arrived in Hobart on 8th February 1825.
-Seventy seven female prisoners were landed in Hobart and the Henry continued to Port Jackson arriving there on 27 February 1825 with the remaining two prisoners Elizabeth Gatten and Sarah Haynes.
+Seventy seven female prisoners were landed in Hobart and the ship continued to Port Jackson arriving there on 27 February 1825 with the remaining two prisoners Elizabeth Gatten and Sarah Haynes.

 Departure from the Colony

-The Henry was wrecked in the Torres Strait on a voyage to Batavia in April 1825.
+This ship was wrecked in the Torres Strait on a voyage to Batavia in April 1825.
 The crew were all saved.

 Notes and Links